Perico Frentirrojo

 Scarlet-fronted Parakeet

 Appearance: These parakeets are medium-sized measuring about 32 to 37 cm (12.5 to 14.5 in) in length.
-They are green, with a distinctive bright red forehead and front part of the crown, which gives them their name.
+They are green, with a bright red forehead and front part of the crown, which gives them their name.
 The red coloration may extend around the eyes and onto the lores.
 They have a long, tapered tail and a strong, hooked beak.
 Their eyes are surrounded by a white eye-ring, and they have pinkish legs and feet.

 Habitat: The Scarlet-fronted Parakeet is found in various regions in the south of the country.
 They inhabit subtropical or tropical moist lowland forests and montane forests.
 They are also found in open woodlands, savannas, and sometimes in agricultural areas or urban settings.